mientjan/grid/README.md

 =========

 For creating grid layouts depending on your specifications.
 Using a very dynamic mixin for creating grid css'sss.
-You can use any unit size (px,%,vw) and it will adjust it self to the size.
+You can use any unit size (px,%,vw) and it will adjust it self to that size.

 example
 ---------